-A nonresident citizen, who has a permanent establishment in Spain, had to pay a standard income tax of 24.75%, but for certain types of incomes (from dividends, interest and capital gains) there was a withholding tax rate of 21%.
-According to the tax reform, starting 2015, the standard income tax rate has decreased to 20% and it will be even lower - 19% - as from 2016.
-These rates are applied for foreign residents from the EU and EEA regions, but the other residents will pay the same rate - 24%.
+A non-resident citizen who has a permanent establishment in Spain had to pay a standard income tax of 24.75%, but for certain types of incomes like dividends, interests and capital gains, the withholding tax rate was 21%.
+According to the tax reform, the standard income tax rate has decreased to 19%.
+These rates apply to foreign residents from the EU and EEA regions, but the other residents will pay the same rate - 24%.
 The withholding tax rate on dividends, interests and capital gains was reduced to 20% in 2015 and decreased to 19% in 2016.
 Other changes to the taxation system in Spain referred to the VAT, the taxation applied in the Canary Island, the environmental taxes, excise taxes etc.

-If you need to find out more details about the changes of the taxation system in this country, you may contact our lawyers in Spain who provide legal assistance and financial advice for foreign investors.
+If you need to find out more details about the changes of the taxation system in this country, you may contact our lawyers in Spain who can provide legal assistance and financial advice for foreign investors.